cockroachdb/docs/v21.2/build-a-go-app-with-cockroachdb-gorm.md

     <a href="build-a-go-app-with-cockroachdb-upperdb.html"><button class="filter-button">Use <strong>upper/db</strong></button></a>
 </div>

-This tutorial shows you how build a simple Go application with CockroachDB and the [GORM ORM](https://gorm.io/index.html).
+This tutorial shows you how build a simple CRUD Go application with CockroachDB and the [GORM ORM](https://gorm.io/index.html).

 {{site.data.alerts.callout_success}}
 For another use of GORM with CockroachDB, see our [`examples-orms`](https://github.com/cockroachdb/examples-orms) repository.